Student visa information

 - Once we have received your payment, we will send you an electronic Confirmation of Enrolment (eCOE).

-- You may be asked to have a medical check and x-ray at an authorized medical office, as part of the enrolment process.
-Find a doctor.
+- You may be asked to have a medical check and x-ray at an authorised medical office, as part of the enrolment process.

 For detailed information on applying for a student visa, visit the Department of Home Affairs website.